 - Multicultural psychology.
 Multicultural psychology is the study of how humans behave when people from multiple cultural groups interact.
 It includes aspects such as racial identity development, multicultural competence, and acculturation, as well as racial prejudice and stereotyping.

 These are some of the common psychology courses offered for this type of undergraduate degree:

 Multicultural Psychology: This course addresses the issues of human diversity theory outlined by the American Psychological Association, including age, gender, race, ethnicity, national origin, religion, sexual orientation, disability, and language.
 The course also covers issues related to identity, oppression, prejudice, acculturation, and workplace diversity.
 Students may learn to use research methodologies to promote greater understanding and empathy.

 Human Cognition: This course covers a general discussion of cognition and its neural basis.
 In this course, students can master the fundamentals of human cognition, including perception, attention, memory, language, problem-solving, and decision-making.

-Critical Thinking in Psychology: Students can gain an understanding of the importance of scientific critical thinking and ethics in advancing scientific knowledge and understanding, and the application of that knowledge in social sciences.
+Critical Thinking in Social Science: Students can gain an understanding of the importance of scientific critical thinking and ethics in advancing scientific knowledge and understanding, and the application of that knowledge in social sciences.
 Students may also become critical thinkers by developing solid theoretical and scientific knowledge of critical thinking and values.